bcm-uga/DeconvBenchmark/README.md

 ## How to make in silico data: folder [data](data/)

-Shortly, we prepared in silico data using reference profiles of pure cell types from different tissues convoluted with proportions generated based on a Dirichlet distribution.
+Shortly, we prepared in silico data using reference profiles of pure cell types from different tissues, as well as labelled and "pseudo-bulk-ised" scRNAseq data, convoluted with proportions generated based on a Dirichlet distribution.
 The scripts are in [simulation_scripts](data/simulation_scripts/), and the reference profiles can be downloaded from Zenodo (DOI 10.5281/zenodo.14024479).

 The folder [data](data/) has the following architecture:
 ```